Fermat-ORG/fermat-framework/README-GUI.md

 - You have to give a brief explanation of the sessions.

-One of the problems is the persistance of memory data since in a life cycle, a fragment is eliminated when not visible, and its re-created when looked for again.
-These data must be saved in some place just in case a user wants to change Wallet and leave the session open.
+One of the problems is the persistance of memory data since in a life cycle, a fragment is eliminated when not visible, and it's re-created when looked for again.
+These data must be saved in some place just in case a user wants to change a Wallet and leave the session opened.

-To resolve this, there exists something called Sessions : These are objects that allow to persist in memory and share between the different fragments that a wallet or SubApp may have, information such as the reference to the module of the wallet or SubApp , reference to Error Mananger (object that handles the exceptions Fermat generated in the platform) and any other data you need to trascend between these fragments within a Map that works with a key and the object that needs saving.
+To resolve this, there exists something called Sessions: These are objects that allow to persist in memory and share between the different fragments that a wallet or SubApp may have, information such as the reference to the module of the wallet or SubApp, reference to Error Mananger (object that handles the exceptions Fermat generated in the platform) and any other data you need to trascend between these fragments within a Map that works with a key and the object that needs saving.

-The sessions are created for every wallet or SubApp and management of such meetings is held through a Wallet Manager and SubApp Manager , thus having the opportunity to return to the time when the user was when switching screens.
+The sessions are created for every wallet or SubApp and management of such meetings is held through a Wallet Manager and SubApp Manager, thus having the opportunity to return to the time when the user was when switching screens.

-Each GUI component folder has a intended session .
+Each GUI component folder has a intended session.
 Depending on the type of component that is being developed it could be a class that inherits from WalletSession or SubAppSession.
 Continue...

 ----------------------